 As you know, Bergstrom-Mahler Museum of Glass is more than a place to hold pretty things.
 It is entertainment for your out-of-town guests, a destination for paperweight collectors, a place to learn about glass, a venue for the exploration of your own creativity.
 It’s where you can simply relax and enjoy the beauty surrounding you.

-Because of generous people like you, everyone receives free general admission.
+Because of the generosity of our founders and past donors, everyone receives free general admission.
 It’s been that way since 1959.
 Join our wonderful group of donors and make a gift to the museum today.
 Help bring inspiration to others and make a gift today.

 For donations of art, please contact Jan Mirenda Smith, museum executive director, at 920.751.4658, x301.